auriq/essentia_docs/source/reference/manpages/udbd.rst

 .. _`start`:

 ``start [PortSpec ...]
-[WorkDir]``
+[RunDir]``
   Start Udb servers at the given `PortSpec`_.
-  `PortSpec`_ determines which server to start.
   If no port is given, a single server will be started at port 10010.
-  `WorkDir`_ sets the servers' work/runtime directory.
+  `RunDir`_ sets a custom server directory.

 .. _`stop`:

 ``stop [PortSpec ...]``
   Stop (kill) Udb servers running at the given ports.
-  If no port is given, try to detect and stop all running Udb servers.
+  If no port is given, the command will try to detect and stop all running Udb servers.

 .. _`restart`:

 ``restart [PortSpec ...]
-[WorkDir]``
+[RunDir]``
   Equivalent to a `stop`_ and `start`_ operation.
   That is, stop Udb servers running at the given `PortSpec`_, then start those servers again.
-  If no port is given, try to detect and stop all running Udb servers, then start the detected servers again.
+  If no port is given, the command will try to detect and stop all running Udb servers, then start the detected servers again.
-  `WorkDir`_ sets the servers' work/runtime directory.
+  `RunDir`_ sets a custom server directory.

 .. _`status`:

 ``status [PortSpec ...]``
   Report the status of Udb servers running at the given `PortSpec`_.
-  If no port is given, try to detect and list all running Udb servers.
+  If no port is given, the command will try to detect and list all running Udb servers.

-.. _`cklog`:

-``cklog [PortSpec ...]``
-  Get error/warning messages from the logs of Udn servers running at the given `PortSpec`_.
-  If no port is given, action applies to all running Udb servers.

 .. _`ckmem`:

 ``ckmem [PortSpec ...]``
-  Get the memory usage of Udn servers running at the given `PortSpec`_.
+  Check the memory usages of Udb servers running at the given `PortSpec`_.
-  If no port is given, action applies to all running Udb servers.
+  If no port is given, the command will try to detect and check all running Udb servers.

 .. _`PortSpec`:

 ``PortSpec``
+  Ports are used to identify the target servers to apply the action to (each port is tied to a separate server).
   All options can take one or more port specifications.
   Each ``PortSpec`` has the form: